mdaashir/KatomaranPSGHackathon_22PT17/docs/README.md

 # Documentation

-Technical documentation for the Face Recognition Platform.
+Technical documentation for the Face Recognition Platform (2025).

 ## Contents